bjucps/cps110-thinkcspy/_sources/UnitTesting/WritingUnitTests.rst

     Specification-based tests are tests that are designed based only on the information in the function specification, without considering any of the details in the function implementation.

-Specification-based tests are prefered over implementation-based tests, because they are more resilient.
+Specification-based tests are preferred over implementation-based tests, because they are more resilient.
 They will continue to pass even if you rework the function implementation.